The Three-Source Christianity: Paul, Mystery Cults, and the Composite Religion

 "Always had it been the practice of Mithraic worshipers, on entering the temple, to dip their fingers in holy water.
 And since in some districts there were those who at one time belonged to both religions, they introduced this custom into the majority of the Christian churches in the vicinity of Rome.
 Both religions employed baptism and partook of the sacrament of bread and wine."
 (98:6.4)

-The specifically-Pauline divergence from Jesus's original teaching is treated across the broader UB corpus.
-The UB specifically-distinguishes "the religion OF Jesus" (the specifically-original teaching about the Fatherhood of God and brotherhood of man) from "the religion ABOUT Jesus" (the specifically-Pauline Christian tradition that developed around the Christ-event rather than around the specifically-original gospel teaching).
-This distinction is specifically-foundational to the UB's treatment of Christian-historical development across UB 194-196.
+The deeper Pauline divergence from Jesus's original teaching runs across the broader corpus.
+The Urantia Book draws a steady line between "the religion OF Jesus" (the original gospel of the Fatherhood of God and the brotherhood of man) and "the religion ABOUT Jesus" (the Pauline tradition that grew up around the Christ-event rather than around the original teaching).
+That distinction is foundational to how the Urantia Book treats Christian history across Papers 194 to 196.

 What the Ancient Sources Say

-The specifically-Pauline corpus is preserved in the New Testament (the seven undisputed Pauline epistles plus the six disputed or pseudonymous Pauline letters).
-The specifically-seven undisputed letters (Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon) represent the specifically-authentic Pauline theological-ministerial content, while the specifically-disputed letters (Ephesians, Colossians, 2 Thessalonians, 1-2 Timothy, Titus) preserve either Pauline-school content or pseudonymous-post-Pauline content.
+The Pauline corpus is preserved in the New Testament as thirteen letters: seven authentic, six disputed.
+The seven undisputed letters (Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon) carry Paul's own theological voice.
+The disputed letters (Ephesians, Colossians, 2 Thessalonians, 1 and 2 Timothy, Titus) preserve either Pauline-school material or pseudonymous writing from the generation after Paul.

-The principal modern scholarly treatment of Paul's specifically-Jewish substrate is E. P. Sanders's Paul and Palestinian Judaism (Fortress, 1977), which established the specifically-deep Jewish roots of Pauline theology against older scholarly readings that had treated Paul as specifically-Hellenistic rather than specifically-Jewish.
-Sanders's subsequent Paul, the Law, and the Jewish People (Fortress, 1983) extended the analysis.
+The principal modern treatment of Paul's Jewish substrate is E. P. Sanders's Paul and Palestinian Judaism (Fortress, 1977), which established the deep Jewish roots of Pauline theology against older readings that treated Paul as essentially Hellenistic.
+Sanders extended the analysis in Paul, the Law, and the Jewish People (Fortress, 1983).

-The specifically-Hellenistic social context of Pauline Christianity is documented in Wayne Meeks's The First Urban Christians: The Social World of the Apostle Paul (Yale University Press, 1983; second edition 2003).
-Meeks documents the specifically-urban-Mediterranean sociological context within which Pauline communities developed, with specifically-Greek-city-state civic-religious forms providing much of the organizational substrate for the early Christian communities.
+The Hellenistic social context is documented in Wayne Meeks's The First Urban Christians: The Social World of the Apostle Paul (Yale University Press, 1983; second edition 2003).
+Meeks shows how Greek civic and religious forms shaped the organization of the early Pauline communities.

-The specifically-mystery-cult influence on Pauline Christianity has been treated across substantial scholarly literature.
-Bruce Metzger's "Methodology in the Study of the Mystery Religions and Early Christianity" (Historical and Literary Studies, Brill, 1968) provides the principal methodologically-careful treatment.
-Metzger identified specifically-substantial cultural-ritual substrate shared between Pauline Christianity and the mystery cults (initiation rites, sacramental participation, dying-and-rising-with-the-god language) while specifically-distinguishing this from specifically-direct borrowing of specific cult content.
+The mystery cult influence on Pauline Christianity has a substantial scholarly literature behind it.
+Bruce Metzger's "Methodology in the Study of the Mystery Religions and Early Christianity" (Historical and Literary Studies, Brill, 1968) is the careful methodological treatment.
+Metzger identified shared cultural and ritual ground between Pauline Christianity and the mystery cults (initiation rites, sacramental participation, the language of dying and rising with a god) while distinguishing this shared ground from direct borrowing of cult content.

-The specifically-Pauline dying-and-rising-with-Christ theology is documented in Romans 6:3-5: "Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
+The Pauline theology of dying and rising with Christ is set out in Romans 6:3-5: "Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 Therefore we have been buried with him by baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, so we too might walk in newness of life.
 For if we have been united with him in a death like his, we will certainly be united with him in a resurrection like his."
-The specifically-structural parallel with mystery-cult initiatory participation in the god's death-and-resurrection is substantial.
+The structural parallel with mystery cult initiation, where the initiate participates in the god's death and resurrection, is hard to miss.

-The specifically-Johannine Logos theology (John 1:1-18) represents the specifically-Greek-philosophical substrate of early Christian development, with the specifically-Platonic and specifically-Stoic Logos concept providing the vocabulary for the specifically-Christian doctrine of the divine Word.
-Philo of Alexandria's specifically-Hellenistic-Jewish Logos theology (documented in Philo's extensive corpus) specifically-bridges the Jewish scriptural substrate and the Greek philosophical substrate.
+The Logos theology of John 1:1-18 carries the Greek philosophical strand into Christian writing, with the Platonic and Stoic Logos providing the vocabulary for the doctrine of the divine Word.
+Philo of Alexandria's Hellenistic Jewish Logos theology bridges the Jewish scriptures and the Greek philosophical tradition.

-James D. G. Dunn's The Theology of Paul the Apostle (Eerdmans, 1998) provides the principal comprehensive modern synthesis of Pauline theology, incorporating the specifically-Sanders-reframed Jewish-roots interpretation with specifically-attentive treatment of the Hellenistic-Greek and mystery-cult cultural context.
+James D. G. Dunn's The Theology of Paul the Apostle (Eerdmans, 1998) offers the principal modern synthesis of Pauline theology, holding the Sanders Jewish-roots reading together with careful attention to the Hellenistic and mystery cult context.

 Why This Mapping Matters

-The Urantia Book's framework specifically distinguishes the specifically-original teaching of Jesus from the specifically-subsequent Pauline Christian tradition.
-This distinction has substantial implications for understanding the historical development of Christianity and its relation to the actual teaching-content of the bestowal Michael.
+The Urantia Book draws a sharp distinction between the original teaching of Jesus and the Pauline Christian tradition that came after.
+That distinction has real consequences for how a reader understands the historical development of Christianity and its relation to what Michael actually taught during the bestowal.

-The specifically-Jesus-original teaching is specifically-preserved in the UB Parts IV (Papers 120-196), which provides the specifically-detailed account of Michael's bestowal as Jesus of Nazareth across thirty-six years of specifically-Palestinian and broader-Mediterranean ministry.
-The specifically-Jesus teaching centered on the Fatherhood of God, the brotherhood of man, and the indwelling Thought Adjuster as the specifically-direct divine presence in every human mind.
+The original teaching of Jesus is preserved in Part IV of the Urantia Book (Papers 120 to 196), the detailed account of Michael's bestowal as Jesus of Nazareth across thirty-six years of ministry in Palestine and the wider Mediterranean.
+That teaching centered on the Fatherhood of God, the brotherhood of all people, and the indwelling Thought Adjuster as the direct presence of God in every human mind.

-The specifically-Pauline Christianity developed specifically-subsequent to the Christ-event and specifically-incorporated the specifically-three-source synthesis that the UB documents.
-The specifically-Pauline emphasis on salvation through faith in the specifically-atoning death and resurrection of Christ, the specifically-sacramental participation in the Christ-event through baptism and eucharist, the specifically-ecclesiological development of the Church as the body of Christ, represents specifically-Pauline theological construction rather than specifically-direct transmission of Jesus's original teaching.
+Pauline Christianity developed in the decades after the Christ-event, and it incorporated the three-source synthesis that the Urantia Book describes.
+Paul's emphasis on salvation through faith in the atoning death and resurrection of Christ, the sacramental participation in the Christ-event through baptism and the eucharist, the picture of the Church as the body of Christ: these are Pauline construction, not direct transmission of what Jesus taught.

-The specifically-UB-framework interpretation does not treat Pauline Christianity as specifically-false or specifically-corrupted, but as specifically-historically-conditioned development that specifically-preserved substantial content of the original teaching while specifically-adapting that content to the specifically-Mediterranean cultural environment.
-The specifically-three-source synthesis that Paul constructed was specifically-effective at carrying substantial content of the Christ-event forward into the subsequent two millennia of Christian-historical development.
+The Urantia Book's reading does not call Pauline Christianity false or corrupt.
+It treats it as a historically conditioned development that carried much of the original teaching forward while adapting that teaching to the Mediterranean cultural environment.
+The synthesis Paul built was effective.
+It carried substantial content of the Christ-event into the next two thousand years of Christian history.

-The specifically-UB distinction between "the religion of Jesus" and "the religion about Jesus" provides the specifically-foundational interpretive framework for contemporary Urantia Book readers engaging Christianity.
-The specifically-genuine content of the original Jesus teaching (Fatherhood of God, brotherhood of man, Thought Adjuster indwelling, moral-spiritual transformation through faith-cooperation with the Adjuster) is specifically-preserved and specifically-accessible through the UB corpus.
-The specifically-Pauline Christian tradition specifically-preserves substantial portions of this content in its own distinctive theological-institutional forms, while specifically-containing substantial specifically-Pauline elaboration that specifically-differs from the original teaching.
+The distinction between "the religion of Jesus" and "the religion about Jesus" gives Urantia Book readers the interpretive frame for engaging with Christianity today.
+The genuine content of the original teaching (Fatherhood of God, brotherhood of man, the indwelling Adjuster, moral and spiritual transformation through faith and cooperation with the Adjuster) is preserved and accessible through the Urantia Book itself.
+The Pauline tradition preserves a substantial portion of that content in its own theological and institutional forms, alongside Pauline elaboration that diverges from the original teaching in ways a careful reader can identify.

 Sources